project-capo/amber-java-clients/README.md

 * angles can be passed as simple integer in within 0 and 180.
 * address is just port number of servo in maestro pololu.
+* speed for setSpeed command is integer in within 0 and 255.

 Example code: